 Make sure to record your memories and share them with us!

 Blue Spring State Park is ripe with countless nature photo opportunities, from wildlife in its natural habitat to Florida’s exotic fauna.
-Make sure to use the #FLStateParks in your Instagram posts and your photo could be featured on the Florida State Park page!
+Make sure to use the Florida State park hashtag #FLStateParks in your Instagram posts and your photo could be featured on the Florida State Park page!

 In addition to remembering to take lots of photos throughout your visit, don’t forget to stop by the park gift shop for a souvenir to remember your trip!
 There are also many, adorable manatee themed gift options.
 The cozy shop features a fireplace and is conveniently located just off the boardwalk.

 There is a reason this scenic park consistently draws so many visitors each year!
 The combination of rich history, unique ecological experiences, and range of dining and activity options make it a wonderful winter getaway for the entire family.